title: Multi-speaker dialogue

 Multi-speaker dialogue

-The audioMix step overlays multiple audio clips on a single timeline, each placed at its own start offset with optional per-track volume and fades.
+The composeMedia step overlays multiple media elements on a single timeline, each placed at its own start offset with an appendable list of per-element transformers (volume, fades).
+With no canvas, it produces a single mixed-down audio blob — the audio form used throughout this recipe.
 Pair it with N textToSpeech steps to produce multi-speaker dialogue, debate, or audio drama — including overlap, interruption, and cross-talk that single-utterance TTS can't model on its own.

 Why not a multi-speaker TTS engine?

 Qwen3 TTS synthesises one continuous utterance per request with no silence-injection or speaker switching.
 Asking the model to "say A, then pause, then say B" produces unpredictable prosody.
-Generating each line as its own short, clean TTS step and overlaying them with audioMix keeps every utterance natural while letting you place them anywhere on the output timeline — including overlapping intervals, which is the only way to get genuine cross-talk.
+Generating each line as its own short, clean TTS step and overlaying them with composeMedia keeps every utterance natural while letting you place them anywhere on the output timeline — including overlapping intervals, which is the only way to get genuine cross-talk.

 How it composes